Join Boise Fire Department

 - Possess a Pediatric Advanced Life Support certification

 Individuals interested in becoming a Boise City firefighter must submit an application and a payment for a written exam.
-Boise Fire typically opens the recruitment process two times each year - once in late December / early January and once in late June / early July - however, these times may vary based on the department's needs.
+Boise Fire opens the recruitment process in early January.
 You can sign up to receive email notifications regarding the firefighter recruitment process.

 Candidates who score above a determined cutoff on the written exam will be invited to schedule an oral board interview.
 From those participating in the oral board, an eligibility list will be created.
 Select candidates will receive a conditional offer of employment.
 Employment is conditional based on a comprehensive medical test and physical fitness test.
 More detailed information on this process will be released during each recruitment period.